-This project consists of the construction of a commercial Car Wash facility to serve as Champion Xpress Car Wash along Universe Boulevard located in Albuquerque, Bernalillo County, New Mexico.
-Plans call for, but are not limited to, Site Work, Utilities, Paving & Foundations, Building Construction, Drainage, & Landscaping per plans and specifications.
+This project consists of the construction of a new commercial Car Wash to serve as Champion Xpress Car Wash located in Albuquerque, Bernalillo County, New Mexico.
+Plans call for, but are not limited to, Site Work, Utilities, Paving & Foundations, Building Construction, Drainage, Landscaping, and Final Stabilization per plans and specifications.